|

 Jennifer Bennett |

 Born Hamilton, Ontario.
-Jennifer earned her Bachelor of Arts in Physical Education at
+Jennifer earned her Bachelor of Arts in Physical Education

-McMaster University, Hamilton, Ontario and her Bachelor in Education at
+McMaster University, Hamilton, Ontario, and her Bachelor in Education at

 reserve as a Naval Commander in 1975.
 In 1977 she transferred to the Naval